 2. Understand the meanings of the key metaphysical concepts such as Dao, De, Wuwei, and their roles in constructing the ontology and epistemology in classic Chinese philosophy and the knowledge and skills in technological/scientific practice such as traditional Chinese medicine.

-(3) Develop high level written and oral skills in presenting issues concerning philosophies of non-European cultures.
+3. Develop high level written skills in presenting issues concerning Chinese philosophy.